Terms & Conditions

 Legalities

-As stated in the Veterinary Surgeons Act 1966, all animals must have veterinary consent prior to their initial appointment.
+As stated in the Veterinary Surgeons Act 1966, all animals must have veterinary consent PRIOR to their initial appointment.

 If a new condition is developed whilst the animal is receiving physiotherapy for an existing condition or maintenance, a new veterinary referral may be required before treatment can be continued.